-Looking for more map making tools?
+Looking for more advanced map making tools?
 Check out Maproom.
 You can try it out for free!

 Importing and exporting KML files in 3ds max makes it a tad easier to reuse work done in 3ds max in maps and google earth.
 Using 3ds max to create maps isn’t a very obvious choice however.
 Max handles large distances pretty bad.
 If you want to respect geographical projections or UTM-coordinates, we need to think of a trick to make sure the maps are being displayed accurately.
 The KMLparser does just that.